harrietrs/copy-to-pr/README.md

 The username you want to attach to the pull request.

 #### `destination-repository-name`
+The name of the destination repository.

+#### `destination-owner`
-The name of the destination repository, including the owner name e.g. owner-name/repository-name.
+The owner name e.g. owner-name/repository-name, of the destination repository.

 #### `destination_directory`
 Destination directory to push the origin directory.